What is a tachograph?

 Tachograph analysis is a way to measure how drivers are performing.
 The tachograph data provides fleet managers with reports of speed, odometer readings, distance, and other vehicle data.
 When combined with an integrated telematics system, fleet managers can get an accurate, real-time view of driver productivity and road safety.

-The different kinds of tachographs
+What are the different kinds of tachographs?

 There are three different kinds of tachographs: analog, digital, and smart.